 When it comes to dogs and cats, there are many things to consider to keep them free of diseases.
 Annual wellness exams, parasite control, dental cleanings…the list goes on and on.
 Vaccinating should also be on the list, as this is one of the most effective ways to keep a pet healthy and protected.
-Pet vaccines help fortify the immune system by using antigens which act the same way as a virus or disease in the body, but without the full symptoms.
+Pet vaccinations help fortify the immune system by using antigens which act the same way as a virus or disease in the body, but without the full symptoms.
 This exposure leads to the production of antibodies.
 As a result, if a pet is ever exposed to the real illness for which they were vaccinated, their body will be equipped to combat it.

 As an AAHA-accredited hospital, Canobie Lake Veterinary Hospital meets the highest standards in veterinary medicine with our services, including vaccinations.
 We offer more than a dozen core and non-core vaccines to keep your canine or feline companion healthy.
 After all, isn’t that what every loving pet owner wants?